gemc/clas12Tags_old/README.md

 ```
            - example 1:  -RANDOMIZE_LUND_VZ="-3*cm, 2.5*cm" ";

-             This randomizes the z vertex by plus-minus 5cm around the original LUND values and shift it by -3cm
+             This randomizes the z vertex by plus-minus 5cm around the original LUND values,
+	     and shift it by -3cm

            - example 2:  -RANDOMIZE_LUND_VZ="-3*cm, 2.5*cm, reset ";